 Want the low-down on one of the latest flight alert services to hit the market?
-Here’s my honest and unaffiliated Next Vacay review, based on my experience as a free trial member.
+Here’s my honest Next Vacay review, based on my experience as a free trial member.

 Since signing up for Scott’s list and being introduced to the magic of flights alerts, I’ve also begun following sites like Travel Pirates and Fly4Free.